MetPX/sarracenia/doc/design/design.rst

 -------------------------

  - Each group or person that transfers files needs a user name.
- - All users are authenticated (but *anonymous* is a valid user in most configurations.)
+ - All users are authenticated
+ -  *anonymous* is a valid user in many configurations.
  - users authenticate to local cluster only.
+ - switches represent users by forwarding files on their behalf.

 Each user Alice on a server to which she has access:
  - has an exchange xs_Alice, where she writes her postings, and reads her logs from.
  - has an exchange xl_Alice, where she writes her log messages.
  - can create queues qs_Alice_.* to bind to exchanges.

+Switches connect with one another and

 Security Model
 --------------